hashicorp/vault-guides/secrets/spring-cloud-vault/README.md

 The [vault script](scripts/vault.sh) has a sample config for your Vault.

 You can run the sample as standalone Java application.
 See the [boostrap file](bootstrap.yaml) for a sample config.
-Alternatively the [Nomad](nomad) and [K8s](k8s) folders provide sample container platform deployments.
+Alternatively the [Nomad](nomad) and [Kubernetes](kubernetes) folders provide sample container platform deployments.
 Any additional config for those platforms is located in the folder.